lzhenn/tracacode/README.md

-# tracacode (Traceable Academic Research Code Repo)
+# tracacode (TRaceable ACAdemic CODE repo)
-This repo archives all source code in my academic research pathway, basically accomplished in a certain academic authority (e.g. univiersity), along with some published papers.
-This repo will update by `crontab` daily, on the condition that there is any modification (and my staying in academia).

 We believe in the value of traceable and open-source scientific research.
+This repo archives all source code in my academic research pathway, basically accomplished in an academic authority (e.g. univiersity), along with some published papers.
+This repo is updated by daily `crontab` tasks, once any modification is made.
-Besides, the separation of **data itself** and **processing operations on data** can benefit post-disaster reconstruction of your knowledge library.
+Moreover, the separation of **data itself** and **processing operations on data** can benefit post-disaster reconstruction of your knowledge library.

 Feel free to use our scripts!

 Any question, please contact Zhenning LI: zhenningli91@gmail.com

-## Catagory
+## Catalog
 * [1911-COAWST](#1911-COAWST)
 * [1911-yeq-HALOGEN](#1911-yeq-HALOGEN)
 * [1905-GD-LSTM-FORECAST](#1905-GD-LSTM-FORECAST)